Safe Use of Images Policy: St Mary’s Church, Maulden

-If you are taking images at an event attended by large crowds, such as a sports event, this may be regarded as a public area so you do not need to get the permission of everyone in a crowd shot.
-However, there is no clear guidance on this so if in doubt, avoid using such images and use a library image instead.
+If we are taking images at an event attended by large crowds, such as a sports event, this may be regarded as a public area so you do not need to get the permission of everyone in a crowd shot.
+However, there is no clear guidance on this so if in doubt, we avoid using such images and use a library image instead.

-• Do not publish individual close-up portraits
+• We do not publish individual close-up portraits

-If parents are permitted to take images during or after an event or service, make it clear from the start that they must be for private use only and ask for them not to put the images on the internet (particularly if a parent posts a picture on the web that shows children other than just their own child).
+If parents are permitted to take images during or after an event or service, we make it clear from the start that they must be for private use only and ask for them not to put the images on the internet (particularly if a parent posts a picture on the web that shows children other than just their own child).
 If the picture is being used for public use then consent must be obtained.

-You might want to provide written guidance to parents beforehand and/or make an announcement at the start of the event/service.
+We might want to provide written guidance to parents beforehand and/or make an announcement at the start of the event/service.

 (i.e. for a one-off article or as a general resource that could appear in a number of contexts)